surajsutar7/epub-to-pdf-cli/README.md

 ![license](https://img.shields.io/npm/l/epub-to-pdf-cli)
 ![node](https://img.shields.io/node/v/epub-to-pdf-cli)

-# 📘 EPUB to PDF CLI
+# 📘 EPUB to PDF CLI – Convert EPUB files to PDF using Calibre.

 A simple and reliable **EPUB → PDF converter** using **Calibre**.
 Works as both a **CLI tool** and a **Node.js library**.